If you’re looking for all things Rajasthan Royals and how they’ll fare in the IPL 2021, then you’ve come to the perfect

 Last season’s finish of eighth was their worst effort, even if they were only 2 points behind a playoff spot.
 Rajasthan Royals also finished seventh in 2010, 2012 and 2019, but the 2019 win rate of 38.46% was the lowest in the team’s history and highlights the work that needs to be done going forward.

 If that was the lowest moment in terms of performance, it was far from being the low point overall.
 Rajasthan have been involved in two major IPL controversies.
 In 2010, the BCCI decided to expel the Royals and Kings XI Punjab from the IPL, on charges of transgression of shareholding and ownership norms.

 An appeal and arbitration process saw Rajasthan Royals keep their place, but it wasn’t long before another major issue arose.
 In 2015 the Lodha Committee banned the team from competing in the IPL for two years for the betting activities of key officials, which included the Rajasthan Royals co-owner Raj Kundra, who was banned for life.

 The ban highlights the challenge faced by RR when they returned in 2018, after two years in the wilderness.
 They have been erratic in the years since returning, with fourth and seventh and eighth placed finishes.
 They will be hoping to show more consistency going forward and avoid more destabilising controversies.

-The highest total ever recorded by Rajasthan Royals was the 223/5 scored against Chennai Super Kings in 2010.
+The highest total ever recorded by Rajasthan Royals was the 226/6 scored against Kings XI Punjab in IPL 2020.
+Samson scored 85 in a four-wicket win for the Royals.

 Rajasthan Royals won the 2008 Indian Premier League.
 Shane Watson was named as Player of the Series in both 2008 and 2013.
 Jofra Archer was named IPL MVP in 2020.

 Based in Jaipur, Rajasthan, the team play at the Sawai Mansingh Stadium.
 It has a capacity of 30,000.

 Until the 2018 IPL season, Rajasthan Royals wore a blue kit.
-In 2019 they switched to pink, initially in order to raise awareness for breast cancer.
+In 2019, they initially switched to pink to raise awareness for breast cancer.
 Such was the popularity of the kit with the fans, that they stuck with it to celebrate Jaipur’s reputation as India’s ‘pink city’.
 Every building in Jaipur’s centre is a terracotta pink colour.